What is the right way to cough or sneeze?

 Cough into your elbow.
 This keeps germs off your hands so you won’t spread them to other people and make them sick.

-Cover your sneeze with a tissue.
+If there's a lot of snot (hūpē), cover your sneeze with a tissue.
 Put the used tissue into the bin straight away.
 Then wash your hands and dry your hands.

-What if I pinch my nose to stop the sneeze?
+Can I pinch my nose to stop the sneeze?

 This can be dangerous, so don’t do it.
 The pressure can damage your eyes, nose, eardrums or throat.